 Unemployment insurance claimants can receive eligibility assessments and referrals to a wide variety of training and education resources through Wagner-Peyser Employment Services.
-The Santa Cruz County LWDB will support the state's strategy to provide better linkages between ARIZONA@WORK Job Centers and unemployment insurance (UI) by continuing to implement the Reemployment Services and Eligibility Assessment (RESEA) targeting recently unemployed individuals.
-RESEA orientations are hosted by Employment Services staff and will continue to be jointly held with ARIZONA@WORK center staff to identify who might need other services.
+The Santa Cruz County LWDB will support the state's strategy to provide better linkages between ARIZONA@WORK Job Centers and unemployment insurance (UI) by continuing to implement the Reemployment Services and Eligibility Assessment (RESEA) which assists individuals most likely to exhaust their unemployment benefits before finding a job and reduce their dependency on unemployment benefits.
+RESEA orientations are hosted virtually by DES RESEA staff.